A 30% score improvements for students following Synap’s system recommendations

 Easy to sign up

 Using custom groups students and doctors can sign up through the MDUs website and have their Synap accounts are generated automatically to reduce friction.
-Once on the platform users are taken through some quick guides and then they can start practicing questions and content.
+Once on the platform users are taken through some quick guides and then they can start practising questions and content.

 Users benefit from Spaced Learning and are able to access the platform through iOS and Android apps, which means they can learn on the go.
 Our question flagging system lets us moderate questions and means that users know they are getting high quality tested questions that are up to date and accurate.